etiennebr/rstdocs/Applications/Image Manipulation/SplitImage.rst

 Detailed description
 --------------------

-This application splits a Nbands image into N monoband images.
+This application splits a N-bands image into N mono-band images.
 The output images filename will be generated from the output parameter.
 Thus if the input image has 2 channels, and the user has set an output outimage.tif, the generated images will be outimage_0.tif and outimage_1.tif

 Parameters
 ----------